IntelRealSense/librealsense/examples/multicam/readme.md

 The `window` class resides in `example.hpp` and lets us easily open a new window and prepare textures for rendering.

-Next, we define the objects to be used in this demo.
+Next, we define the objects to be used in the example.

 ```cpp
 rs2::context ctx;    // Create librealsense context for managing devices